Semana Santa in Spain celebrating Easter and holy week in Spain

 Semana Santa is also called La Madruga, which is the night between Holy Thursday and Good Friday and it is the most important religious celebration in Spain, (Semana Santa in English is Holy Week).

-History and traditions of Semana Santa in Spain
+Semana Santa Traditions in Spain

 Semana Santa (Easter) in Spain dates back to the 16th century which is when the Catholic Church decided to make the story of the Passion of Christ one that the ordinary people could not only participate in but thoroughly understand and get involved in.